Water Resources

 On this page you will find information on:

-Plans, frameworks and partnerships
+Plans, Frameworks, and Partnerships

-Calm water reflecting the sky alongside a stone barrier with wooden posts, under a blue sky and wispy clouds.(External link)National framework for water resources
+Calm water reflecting the sky alongside a stone barrier with wooden posts, under a blue sky and wispy clouds.

-The national framework for water resources(External link), published in 2020, sets out England’s long-term water needs, provides the framework for long term water resources planning across different sectors of use to consider how to meet their needs and protect the environment.
-We are working with stakeholders now to publish a new framework for 2025.
+The National Framework for Water Resources, updated in 2025, sets out England’s long-term water needs, provides the framework for long term water resources planning across different sectors of use to consider how to meet their needs and protect the environment.

 A stone ruin overlooks lush green valleys, reflecting lakes, and dramatic mountains under a brooding, cloud-filled sky.